mne-tools/mne-python/doc/development/governance.rst

   by highlighting ways they have been working in the MNE community that may not be visible from simple metrics like GitHub or forum activity reports).
-Maintainers who do not dispute their inactivity (or fail to respond within 14 days, or longer at the discretion of the Steering Council) shall be removed from the maintainer team.
+Maintainers who do not dispute their inactivity (or fail to respond within 14 days, or longer at the discretion of the Steering Council) shall be removed from the Maintainer Team.
 In cases where the steering council and the maintainer still disagree about the alleged inactivity, removal may still occur by a two-thirds majority vote of the rest of the maintainer team.